milanofthe/pathsim/README.md

 ## Overview

-PathSim is a minimalistic and flexible block-based time-domain system simulation framework in Python with basic automatic differentiation capabilities.
-It provides a modular and intuitive approach to modeling and simulating complex interconnected dynamical systems.
-It is similar to Matlab Simulink in spirit but works very differently under the hood.
+PathSim is a flexible block-based time-domain system simulation framework in Python with automatic differentiation capabilities and an event handling mechanism.
+It provides a variety of classes that enable modeling and simulating complex interconnected dynamical systems similar to Matlab Simulink but in Python!

 Key features of PathSim include:

-- Decentralized architecture where each dynamical block has their own numerical integration engine.
-- The system is solved directly on the computational graph instead of compiling a unified differential algebraic system.
+- Natural handling of algebraic loops
-- This has some advantages such as hot-swappable blocks during simulation and reading simulation results directly from the scopes.
+- Hot-swappable blocks and solvers during simulation
-- The block execution is decoupled from the data transfer, which enables parallelization (future) and linear computational complexity scaling for sparsely connected systems.
-- Support for MIMO (Multiple Input, Multiple Output) blocks, enabling the creation of complex interconnected system topologies.
+- Blocks are inherently MIMO (Multiple Input, Multiple Output) capable
-- Fixed-point iteration approach with path length estimation to efficiently resolve algebraic loops.
+- Blocks are "physicalized" and manage their own state, i.e. reading from the scope is just scope.read()
+- Scales linearly with the number of blocks and connections
-- Wide range of numerical solvers, including implicit and explicit multi-stage, and adaptive Runge-Kutta methods such as `RKDP54` or `ESDIRK54`.
+- Wide range of numerical solvers, including implicit and explicit very high order Runge-Kutta and multistep methods
-- Modular and hierarchical modeling with (nested) subsystems.
+- Modular and hierarchical modeling with (nested) subsystems
+- Event handling system that can detect and resolve discrete events (zero-crossing detection)
-- Automatic differentiation for differentiable system simulations.
+- Automatic differentiation for fully differentiable system simulations (even through events) for sensitivity analysis and optimization
-- Library of pre-defined blocks, including mathematical operations, integrators, delays, transfer functions, and more.
+- Library of pre-defined blocks, including mathematical operations, integrators, delays, transfer functions, etc.
-- Easy extensibility, allowing users to define custom blocks by subclassing the base `Block` class and implementing just a handful of methods.
+- Easy extensibility, subclassing the base `Block` class with just a handful of methods

+All features are demonstrated for benchmark problems in the `example` directory.

 ## Installation